Properties and Characterisations of Cofree Cartesian Differential Categories: Introduction

 We also discuss how for certain base categories, a more concrete and familiar description of the cofree Cartesian differential category is possible.
 In particular, we provide a very simple description of the cofree Cartesian differential category over a category with finite biproducts (Proposition \ref{prop:biproductcofree}).
 Another example we discuss, as first shown in \cite[Proposition 4.9]{garner2020cartesian}, is that for the category of $k$-modules and arbitrary functions between them, the cofree Cartesian differential category over it is given by the coKleisli category of a comonad on the category of $k$-modules (Example \ref{ex:cofreeQ}).
-In fact, this is an example of a monoidal differential category \cite[Definition 2.4]{blute2006differential}, and in particular, a categorical model of differential linear logic studied by Clift and Murfet in \cite[Section 3]{clift2020cofree}.
-In the case where $k$ is the real numbers or the complex numbers, the category of (finitely generated) cofree cocommutative $k$-coalgebras is a cofree Cartesian $k$-differential category over the category of (finite-dimensional) $k$-vector spaces and arbitrary set functions between them (Example \ref{ex:cofreereal}).
+In fact, this is an example of a monoidal differential category \cite[Definition 2.4]{blute2006differential}, and in particular, a categorical model of differential linear logic \cite{ehrhard2017introduction} which was studied by Clift and Murfet in \cite[Section 3]{clift2020cofree}.
+In the case where $k$ is an algebraically closed field of characteristic zero, such as the complex numbers, the category of (finitely generated) cofree cocommutative $k$-coalgebras is a cofree Cartesian $k$-differential category over the category of (finite-dimensional) $k$-vector spaces and arbitrary set functions between them (Example \ref{ex:cofreereal}).